Skip to content

 3. Late payment reminder email

-Your first overdue payment reminder message should be firmer than your previous ones and clarify payment details, like the total due and the date payment was due.
-Be professional and avoid taking an accusatory tone by avoiding “you” statements (like “you haven’t paid”) that point the blame.
+Your first overdue payment reminder message should be firmer than your previous emails and clarify payment details, like the total due and the original payment due date.
+Be professional and avoid taking an accusatory tone by avoiding “you” statements (like “you haven’t paid”).

 Subject line: Invoice [#] is one week overdue